 First of all, the location of every major component was determined to minimize the space occupied by the installation.
 The 3D model layout was very handy for this task.

 There are just too many steps and details to cover everything, so what follows is some pictures of the installation process.
-If you wish to see specific stuff, you can always request it in the comments section!

 (Click on the picture to enlarge)